mgmartinezl/CLOUD-COMPUTING-CLASS-2019/Labs-solutions/Lab6/README.md

 PENDIENTE!!!
 PREGUNTAR

 The URL is not showing the result of any event because we have not defined the "test" event.
-However, if we change the URL so that it contains the word "default" instead of "test", the API allows in principle the execution of the GET event.
+However, if we change the URL so that it contains the word "default" instead of "test", the API allows in principle the execution of any event, such as GET, POST, PUT and DELETE.

 #### Q622.
 Does the reply of the above URL match what it should be expected?
 Why?

 PENDIENTE!!!
-PREGUNTAR
+PREGUNTAR.
+PREGUNTAR SOBRE CORS

 #### Q623.
 Explain what happens (actions and parts activated) when you type the URL in your browser to obtain the page updated with the shopping list.